jpype-project/jpype/doc/userguide.rst

 in a window.
 Job well done, so you set the runtime back to one hour.
 Looks like you still have time to make the intern woodlands hike and forest picnic.
 Though you wonder if maybe next year you should sign up for another laboratory.
-Maybe next year, you will try to sign up for those orbinal lasers the president was talking about in the March.
+Maybe next year, you will try to sign up for those orbital lasers the President was talking about in the March.
 That sounds like real fun.

 (This advanced demonstration utilized the concept of Proxies_ and